dedis/cothority/bevm/README.md

 - `EvmContract` represents an Ethereum contract, and is initialized by `NewEvmContract()` providing the files containing the bytecode and the ABI.
 - `EvmAccount` represents an Ethereum user account, and is initialized by `NewEvmAccount()` provoding the private key.
-- `Client` represents the main object to interact with the BEVM.
+- `Client` represents the main object to interact with the BEvm.

 Note that the BEvmContract does not contain a Solidity compiler, and only handles pre-compiled Ethereum contracts.

-Before any BEVM operation can be run, a BEVM instance must be created.
+Before any BEvm operation can be run, a BEvm instance must be created.
 This is done using `NewBEvm()` and providing a ByzCoin client, a signer and a Darc.
 If all goes well, `NewBEvm()` returns the instance ID of the newly created BEvmContract instance.

 With this, a new client can be initialized using `NewClient()` and providing again a ByzCoin client, a signer and the BEvmContract instance ID received before.

 `Client` supports the following methods:

+- `Delete()` deletes the BEvm instance associated to the client, along with all the EVM state it references.
 - `Deploy()` deploys a new Ethereum contract.
 Besides the contract, the following arguments must be provided:
     - a gas limit
     - a gas price